legenddaniel/MyPractices/Fake_Indeed_Index/Readme.md

 4. Indeed made a different UI for mobile devices from common low-resolution screen/window display.

+5. In the real Indeed when the user submits info through the #findJobButton the values in the input boxes are saved and showing in the #popularSearchesArea as search history.

 Thanks for your inspection and I am getting better on it.